sastrakhan/RealEstateApp_PythonDjangoPostgreSQL/README.md

 # Overview
 A realestate client needed an application to list his available properties and allow prospects to inquire about them.
-There needed to be an admin interface to allow realtors to create user accounts.
-We leveraged  the out of the box Django admin interface and standard CRUD operations to create the POC and used PostgreSQL for the data layer.
+There needed to be an admin interface to run CRUD operations on home listings and a user registration system.
+We leveraged the out of the box Django admin interface with additional Django libraries.
+We used PostgreSQL for the data layer.

 In the end we ended up using a WordPress theme to limit developer invovlement for ongoing maintainence.
-I thoroughly enjoyed learning about Django from this project and followed a SafariBooksOnline [course](https://learning.oreilly.com/videos/python-django-dev) for the initial boilerplate.
+I have removed any sensitive client data hence some of the text contains lorum ipsum.

 ## Initialization: